chadmcrowell/edge-lke-gateway/README.md

 ## Implementation Guide

-Here's a step-by-step **Implementation Guide** for the `edge-lke-gateway` project.
-You can include this as `IMPLEMENTATION.md` in your repo or share it as onboarding docs.

----

-# 🚀 Implementation Guide: EdgeWorker + LKE Gateway

 This guide walks you through deploying an edge-validated API gateway using **Akamai EdgeWorkers** in front of a **Linode Kubernetes Engine (LKE)** backend API.
 Ideal for low-latency, low-cost API delivery across LATAM.

 ---